Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 In September 2024, JIDU announced the upgrade from PPA intelligent driving to ASD (Apollo Self Driving), the Level 4-AD large-scale model.

-JIDU Auto, a Joint-Venture between Baidu and Geely, is the first brand to adopt Baidu Apollo ADS, which combines pure vision with an end-to-end large-scale model to support fully unmanned Level 4-Autonomous Driving tailored to Chinese roads.
+JIDU Auto, a Joint Venture between Baidu and Geely, is the first brand to adopt Baidu Apollo ADS, which combines pure vision with an end-to-end large-scale model to support fully unmanned Level 4-Autonomous Driving tailored to Chinese roads.

 The company claims this is the only system in China and one of only two globally vision-based Level 4-capable systems, together with Tesla.